We Tested Five Low-Toxicity Weed Killers, and Our Favorite Worked Within Hours

 • Residual weed killers, also often referred to as pre-emergent herbicides, provide extended weed control.
 They prevent weeds from germinating and growing for a period of between 3 and 12 months.
 While residual weed killers provide an effective barrier against new weed growth, they also prevent germination of any new seeds from favorable plants.

-• Selective weed killers are meant to destroy weeds but not turfgrass or other beneficial plants in the vicinity, making them the best weed killer for lawns.
-This type of weed killer is a good option for eradicating, for example, dandelions or thistles on the lawn or in a flower bed.
+• Selective weed killers are meant to destroy weeds but not turfgrass or other beneficial plants in the vicinity, making them great treatments for lawn weed control.
+This type of product is a good option for use as a dandelion killer or for eradicating thistles on the lawn or in a flower bed.

 • Nonselective weed killers eradicate weeds along with any other plants in the application area.
 Use these weed and grass killer options along the fence or pool, or in driveway or sidewalk cracks, where beneficial plants aren’t at risk.